These 13 cozy gifts will keep your loved ones warm and snuggly all winter

 Outdoor Voices CloudKnit Staples

-Cult workout gear purveyor Outdoor Voices knows a thing or two about cute and comfortable clothing, so it’s no surprise they make some of the most comfortable sweatpants we’ve ever donned.
-The lightweight and breathable fabric is buttery soft but light enough that you don’t find yourself sweating every time the heat kicks on.
+Cult workout gear purveyor Outdoor Voices knows a thing or two about cute and comfortable clothing, so it’s no surprise they make some of the most comfortable sweatpants—for men and women—that we’ve ever donned.
+The lightweight and breathable fabric is soft but light enough that you don’t find yourself sweating every time the heat kicks on.
 We were absolutely delighted when they expanded the line to include pants, hoodies, and short- and long-sleeved tees.
 One editor’s “ridiculously picky” husband is still raving about the pair of sweatpants she bought him for Christmas last year.